NorthernMan54/homebridge-connex/README.md

 ## Temperature Control

-Changes to the temperature create a temperature override for the current setting.
+Setting a temperature in 'Heat' mode, set's the temperature with a permanent hold.
+Setting a temperature in 'Auto', set's the temperature as an override until the next scheduled temperature change.

 ## Mode Setting

-`Off` - Turns the temperature setting of the zone to 0 `Heat` - Changes the temperature setting of the zone to defaultTemp ( Default is 18 Celsius).
+`Off` - Turns the temperature setting of the zone to 0, and place on hold `Heat` - Changes the temperature setting of the zone to defaultTemp ( Default is 18 Celsius) and place on hold.
 See defaultTemp optional setting
+`Auto` - Remove hold for zone

 # Settings